fabianlee/google-analytics-py3-page-growth-trend-report/README.md

-# Generates pagecount growth/trend report from Google Analytics
+# Generates pagecount growth/trend report from Google Analytics Reporting API v4

 [Google Analytics](https://analytics.google.com/) makes it easy to view your page counts for an arbitrary date range, but what is more difficult is comparing these results to an older window of data to see: